laboon/ebook/text/10_what_is_software_testing.md

 ## A Real-Life Testing Example

 Let's say that you are tasked with testing a new program, "Lowerify", which takes a string and returns a lower-case version.
-The customer didn't give any more details, because it seemed self-explanatory - the input is text that may or may not be lowercase, the output is the same string, but any upper-case letters are turned to lowercase.
+The customer didn't give any more details, because it seemed self-explanatory---the input is text that may or may not be lowercase, the output is the same string, but any upper-case letters are turned to lowercase.
 The method handling this in the program has the following method signature:

 ```java
 public String lowerify(String s)